tigger1005/fault_simulator/README.md

 It includes a C project in the "content" folder which is loaded into the simulation.
 Glitches are introduces in a range from 1 to 10 assembler commands, from 1 glitch to double glitching.

-Attack 'C' project is in the folder "Content".
+Attack 'C' project is in the folder "content".
 Current compiler flags are set to:

-Code examples for main.c in Content\src\examples
+Code examples for main.c in content\src\examples

 Found vulnerabilities can be analysed with the "--analysis" switch (beta version).